LuisFelipeFrancisco/Java-e-Orientacao-a-Objetos-Alura/JavaIO/README.md

 ```
 ### System.lineSeparator()

-Java.io also supports a System.lineSeparator() method that can be used to get the system's line separator.
+System.lineSeparator() method that can be used to get the system's line separator.

 ```java
 import java.io.System;